 But knowing that doesn’t make change any easier.
 Quotes about change inspire us to approach change in a open way.
 Quotes about change challenge us to go beyond the status quo.
 The end of Change Management as we know it.. – Julia Culen.
 Change management is an outdated concept.

 “Change Management” is not the main organizational challenge any more, but mastering complexity, volatility and reality of life as well as emerging patterns and needs of organizations.
-This is why: Reorganization without tears.
+This is why: – Change Management suggests, that there is anything like “Stability Management”.
+No, there is nothing but Change Management: it is not the exception but the new normal.
+Reorganization without tears.
 A corporate reorganization doesn’t have to create chaos.

 But many do when there is no clear plan for communicating with employees and other stakeholders early, often, and over an extended period.
 Most executives and their employees dread corporate reorganizations, as we can personally attest.
 During our combined 35 years of advising companies on organizational matters, we’ve had to duck a punch, watch as a manager snapped our computer screen during an argument, and seen individuals burst into tears.
 There are many causes of the fear, paranoia, uncertainty, and distraction that seemingly accompany any major reorganization (or “reorg,” a common shorthand for them in many companies).

 In our experience, though, one of the biggest and most fundamental mistakes companies make is failing to engage people, or at least forgetting to do so early enough in the process.
+Employees come first Ivory-tower idealism is little better.
+So, how to handle this challenge?
+Frequency Clarity Engagement Design.
 April's Greatest Hits- The Articles that Wowed Us - Change!
 Once again, I have scoured and searched the internet for this month’s best articles; and believe me, they will not disappoint!